Skip to content

 def is_jpeg_progressive(pathname: str) -> bool: ...

-The first int in returned tuple is the byte number saved.
-It could be zero, which means no save.
+The first int in returned tuple is the saved byte number.
+It could be zero, which means no save, or negetive, which mean how many bytes have been saved.
 The second int is the original file size.

 Showcase